Fun Ways to Experience Christmas in Cape May

 Visiting the Emlen Physick Estate is one of the most popular things to do in Cape May any time of the year.
 The outstanding Victorian house museum was built in 1879 and is an architectural wonder with detailed woodwork and period furniture.

 During the holidays, the mansion is decked out with candles, garlands, and multiple trees for Christmas.
-The tour, led by guides in 19th-century dress, highlights the home’s Victorian-era architecture and how Victorian residents celebrated Christmas 140 years ago–in fact, the decorations make it look like the family is still there getting ready for the holiday season.
+Daytime and evening yuletide tours, led by guides in 19th-century dress, highlight the home’s Victorian-era architecture and how Victorian residents celebrated Christmas 140 years ago–in fact, the decorations make it look like the family is still there getting ready for the holiday season.
+The tours begin November 29, 2024.

 Visit the Old-Fashioned Christmas exhibit